Skip to content

 History

-The Center for UFO Studies was founded in 1973 by Dr. J. Allen Hynek, who had spent two decades as the scientific consultant to the Air Force's Project Blue Book.
+The Center for UFO Studies was founded in 1973 in Evanston, Illinois, by Dr. J. Allen Hynek, who had spent two decades as the scientific consultant to the Air Force's Project Blue Book.
 Hynek had entered that role as a sceptic and left it as a cautious advocate for serious study of the phenomenon.
 CUFOS was his answer to the question of what an honest scientific investigation would look like, conducted outside government control and free from the institutional pressures that had warped Blue Book's conclusions.

 The International UFO Reporter launched in 1976 as CUFOS's flagship journal.
 Where MUFON published field investigation reports and APRO ran international case compilations, IUR aimed for something closer to a peer-reviewed scientific journal.
 Articles underwent editorial review.
 Case studies were expected to include methodology sections.
 Statistical analyses were welcomed.
 The journal's tone was measured, cautious, and frequently critical of overreach within the UFO research community itself.

 Hynek built CUFOS to answer a simple question: what would happen if you studied UFO reports the way you'd study any other scientific anomaly?
 IUR was where those answers were published.
-NHI Archive editorial assessment
+Archive editorial assessment

 The journal's editorial staff reflected its scientific aspirations.
 Mark Rodeghier, a sociologist who later became CUFOS's scientific director, shaped IUR's analytical standards for decades.
 Jerome Clark, who would go on to write the multivolume UFO Encyclopedia, served as editor and brought a historian's rigour to case documentation.
 Richard Hall, formerly of NICAP, contributed his deep archive of investigation files.
 The combination of scientific methodology, historical awareness, and investigative experience gave IUR a voice that no other UFO publication could match.

-NICAP's Files at CUFOS
+NICAP's Files Transferred to CUFOS

 IUR ran continuously from 1976 until 2004, publishing bimonthly issues that covered active case investigations, historical case re-examinations, statistical analyses of sighting patterns, and commentary on government policy.
 The journal also served as a forum for methodological debate: how should witness testimony be weighted?
 What constitutes physical evidence?
 How do you distinguish a genuine anomaly from misidentification?
 These questions were argued across IUR's pages with a seriousness that assumed the reader was a colleague, not a consumer.